COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 # Inventory Findings
-The data inventory we have compiled is the first data inventory in the history of the City.
+The data inventory we compiled is the first data inventory in the history of the City.
 Needless to say, it is a living document and will continue to evolve.
-Since this first-ever inventory is human generated, it will require cleaning as there are a number of values that do not fit into the validation criteria (for example: a coordinator putting "publicly available" instead of "public" in the data classification field).
+Since this first-ever inventory is human generated, it will require cleaning, as there are a number of values that do not fit into the validation criteria (for example: a coordinator putting "publicly available" instead of "public" in the data classification field).
 In addition, we still need to validate and merge information from non-human sources.
 Finally, before release, we must mitigate for data that may expose personally identifiable information or cybersecurity vulnerabilities.
-After we have verified the inventory data (we expect to finish this by September 2015), we will post a list of public data sets for public review and update this analysis.
+After we have verified the inventory data (we expect to finish this by September 2015), we will post a list of  data sets for public review and update this analysis.

 ## Submissions By Department
 Below is a list of submissions by department.
 Departments vary in size, number of employees, budget, and nature of workload, so we expected a wide diversity in these figures.
 They do not indicate the quality of any department's participation in the process.
 As we proceed with the program, the inventory will become more robust and these numbers will grow more accurate.